hagl-external/OpenLabelingFormat/README.md

 |scikit-image|0.15.0|
 |tensorflow|2.0.0|
 |torch|1.3.0|

+## Quick-Start
+To convert detections from [MS COCO](http://images.cocodataset.org/annotations/annotations_trainval2014.zip) into OLF, check-out [this script](https://github.com/hagl-external/OpenLabelingFormat/blob/master/Tools/Converter/COCO/coco2olf.py).

+For a demo on how to use an OLF file as a PyTorch detection dataset, check-out [this notebook](https://github.com/hagl-external/OpenLabelingFormat/blob/master/Tools/Notebooks/Demo_OLFDetection_PyTorch.ipynb).

+For a demo on how to convert an OLF file into a detection TFRecord, checkout [this notebook](https://github.com/hagl-external/OpenLabelingFormat/blob/master/Tools/Notebooks/Demo_OLFDetection_TFRecord.ipynb).

 ## License
 The OLF standard, the schema file(s) and the documentation file(s) are licensed under a<br />